Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Phonetics Phonology

 \section{Phonetics \& Phonology}

 Due to the strong reliance on theory and ideas from the fields of phonetics and phonology in this article, we find it apt to begin with a short introduction to these domains.
-Firstly, phonetics refers to an area of linguistics that studies the production and perception of speech sounds present in spoken languages and can be largely broken down into sub-disciplines including articulatory phonetics \cite{gick2013articulatory} which studies the movement of human articulators and the sound production process, acoustic phonetics \cite{ladefoged1996acoustic} which focuses on acoustic measurements such as pitch and vowel formats, and auditory phonetics \cite{JohnsonJohnsonauditory} which focuses on the perception of speech sounds (as well as their applied counterparts, such as forensic speech science \cite{Jessen_forensics}).
-On the other hand, the related field of phonology \cite{DeLacy_phonology} focuses more strongly on the abstract mental representations of speech sounds, including the development of feature-based taxonomies for the categorization of related sounds \cite{ClementsG_features}, and the analysis of their patterns throughout languages, known as phonotactics \cite{Klausenburger_phonotactics}.
+Firstly, phonetics refers to an area of linguistics that studies the production and perception of speech sounds present in spoken languages \cite{gick2013articulatory,Jessen_forensics, ladefoged1996acoustic} whilst the related field of phonology focuses more strongly on the abstract mental representations of speech sounds and the development of feature-based taxonomies for the categorization of related sounds \cite{ClementsG_features, DeLacy_phonology, Klausenburger_phonotactics}.

-The fundamental unit of study in phonetics is the \textit{phone} (written between square brackets, such as [t]), whilst the fundamental unit of phonology is the \textit{phoneme} (written between forward slashes, such as \textipa{/t/}).
-Due to phonology, and therefore phonemes, dealing with the abstract mental representation of speech sounds in a speaker, it is the narrow phonological transcription that you would see in a dictionary entry.
-For example, two speakers may have the same underlying representation of the word "bottle", \textipa{/b6tl/}, but a speaker of Received Pronunciation (the "posh" accent of London) may produce it as \textipa{[b6tl]}, while a Cockney speaker from London may produce \textipa{[b6Pl]} ("bo-uhl").